Tourist Attractions in Bahia: main attractions, beaches and cities

 Abrolhos National Marine Park

-Located in the heart of Bahia, Chapada Diamantina is one of Brazil’s most spectacular destinations for lovers of nature, adventure tourism and local culture.
-The region is home to the Chapada Diamantina National Park, with landscapes that mix gigantic waterfalls, crystal-clear caves, canyons, valleys, hills, pure water rivers and exuberant vegetation of the Caatinga and Cerrado.
+Located in the heart of Bahia, the Chapada Diamantina is one of Brazil’s most spectacular destinations for nature lovers, adventure tourists and those interested in local culture.
+The region is home to the Chapada Diamantina National Park, with landscapes combining gigantic waterfalls, crystalline caves, canyons, valleys, hills and rivers with pure waters, as well as the exuberant vegetation of the Caatinga and Cerrado.

 Chapada Diamantina

-• Cachoeira da Fumaça: one of the highest waterfalls in Brazil, with a drop of almost 400 metres.
+• Fumaça Waterfall: one of the highest in Brazil, with a drop of almost 400 metres.

-• Poço Azul (Blue Well) and Poço Encantado (Enchanted Well): caves with crystal clear water and impressive blue colours.
+• Poço Azul and Poço Encantado: caves with crystal-clear waters and stunning blue hues.

-• Morro do Pai Inácio: an iconic viewpoint with panoramic views of the region, perfect for sunsets.
+• Morro do Pai Inácio: an iconic viewpoint offering panoramic views of the region and the perfect place to watch the sunset.

-• Gruta da Lapa Doce, Pratinha and Gruta Azul: rock formations and transparent waters of surreal beauty.
+• The Lapa Doce Cave, the Pratinha and the Gruta Azul: rock formations and crystal-clear waters of surreal beauty.

-• The main bases for exploring the Chapada are the towns of Lençóis, Vale do Capão, Igatu, Mucugê, Andaraí and Palmeiras, each with its own charm and tourist structure.
-Lençóis, for example, is listed by IPHAN and preserves colonial houses, as well as being the best known gateway to the park.
+• The main bases for exploring Chapada Diamantina are the charming towns of Lençóis, Vale do Capão, Igatu, Mucugê, Andaraí and Palmeiras, each with their own tourist infrastructure.
+Lençóis, for example, is a town listed by IPHAN (the National Institute of Historic and Artistic Heritage), which preserves colonial houses.
+It is also the best-known gateway to the park.

 Mucugê na Chapada Diamantina